aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 Let's find these requirements in the system at your disposal.

+You'll first need to login on a GPU node, for example

+    ssh fp001

-Extract the relevant information from your module environment using:
+Information about the module environment can be obtained using:

     module av